-Parameters are determined to reflect the risk as a "point-in-time" measure and with consideration of forward-looking information ("FLI"), which resulted in introducing a baseline forecast and a number of alternative scenarios for selected macroeconomic variables.
-These are derived, together with their probabilities of occurrence, as a deviation from baseline forecasts, where the baseline forecasts are, with a few exceptions, internally determined by Erste Group's research department.
-Given multiple scenarios, the "neutral" PDs (and also LGDs, with a few exceptions) are adjusted through macro models which link relevant macroeconomic variables with risk drivers.
-Same macro-shift models as for external and internal stress test are employed.
-Forward looking information is incorporated for first three years of ECL measurement.
+Parameters are determined to reflect the risk as a 'point-in-time' measure and with consideration of forward-looking information (FLI).
+This results in using a baseline forecast and several alternative scenarios for selected macroeconomic variables.
+The alternative scenarios are derived, together with their weights of scenario outcome, as a deviation from baseline forecasts.
+The baseline forecasts are internally determined by the Bank's research department.
+Given multiple scenarios, the 'neutral' PDs and LGDs are adjusted using macro models that link relevant macroeconomic variables with risk drivers.
+The same macro-shift models as for external and internal stress test are used.
+Forward-looking information is incorporated for first three years of ECL measurement.
+Measurement of the parameters for the remaining lifetime returns to through-the-cycle observations immediately in year four.